jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 refactor: make it better
 **************************

-The problem with this solution is that no matter what value I send to the ``text`` :doc:`function </functions/functions>` it will always return ``'I received this message: hello'``.
+The problem with this solution is that no matter what value I send to the ``text`` :ref:`function<functions>` it will always return ``'I received this message: hello'``.
 I need to make it return a value based on the input it receives

 red: make it fail
 =========================